Gateway to College Summer / Fall 2021 Recruitment is now open!

-The Gateway to College Program at Contra Costa College is now accepting applications for Fall 2020 semester.
-Please follow these steps to begin the process.
+The Gateway to College Program at Contra Costa College is now accepting applications for Summer / Fall 2021.

 a.
 Carefully read the prompts